 - 60–120 seconds for deeper explainer versions on YouTube or landing pages

-Use smooth transitions and music to enhance the sensory appeal and maintain the audience's sense of engagement throughout your online product ads.
+Use smooth transitions and music to enhance the sensory appeal and maintain the audience’s sense of engagement throughout your online product ads.
+Incorporating dynamic editing can make your product video ads more visually engaging and polished, helping them stand out on fast-paced social platforms.

 Design for multiple cutdowns